NicolasChagnet/recipe-to-markdown/README.md

 python recipe2md.py save https://www.seriouseats.com/potato-wedges-recipe-5217319
 ```

 Saves a recipe from a given URL, as well as the default picture associated with the recipe.
-The default save location is `./local`.
+The default save location is the current folder but can be changed using the `--out/-o` option.

-## Configuration

-TODO

 ## Supported Websites